Satwickkk/Data-Job-Dashboard/README.md

    - Go to Home → Transform Data → Data Source Settings
    - Reconnect to the dataset in the `data/` folder

-## 📊 Dataset Information

-- Dataset contains job postings across various countries and platforms.
-- A sample dataset (`jobs_dataset.csv`) is included.
-- Sensitive information (if any) has been removed.

-## 🤝 Contributing

-Feel free to open issues, suggest improvements, or fork the repository.

-## 📜 License

-This project is licensed under the **MIT License**.

-## 📧 Contact

-If you'd like help with Power BI dashboards or data analysis, feel free to reach out!